AshlinHarris/Spinners.jl/README.md

 I highly recommend [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl), which already has its own version of spinners, albeit with a different use case.
 [This thread on the Julia Discourse](https://discourse.julialang.org/t/update-stdout-while-a-function-is-running/86285) gives some technical details, but essentially those spinners are still progress meters, which must be updated at points with the function being measured.
 In contrast, I'm developing spinners that update independently and only need a signal to terminate after a function call elapses.

-This thread on the Julia Discourse gives some technical details, but essentially those spinners are still progress meters, which must be updated at points with the function being measured.
-In contrast, I'm developing spinners that update independently and only need a signal to terminate after a function call elapses.

 ## At a glance
 ```
 @spinner sleep(4)